Friday, March 24, 2017

 By Thomas Eden

-Tommy Eden is a partner working out of the Constangy, Brooks, Smith & Prophete, LLP offices in Opelika, AL and West Point, GA and a member of the ABA Section of Labor and Employment Law and serves on the Board of Directors for the East Alabama SHRM Chapter.
-Tommy can be contacted at firstname.lastname@example.org or 334-246-2901.
-Blog at www.alabamaatwork.com
+Tommy Eden is a partner working out of the Constangy, Brooks, Smith & Prophete, LLP office in Opelika, AL and can be contacted at firstname.lastname@example.org or 334-246-2901.
+Blog at www.alabamaatwork with links.

 By Thomas Eden